-- storing objects that are smaller than a 50-cent piece, out of reach of young children - ensuring any toys with magnets larger than a 50-cent piece or are securely attached to the toy - keeping magnets smaller than a 50-cent piece out of reach

-- storing objects that could possibly smother or suffocate (e.g. plastic bags) out of reach - drilling holes in storage and toy boxes for ventilation - ensuring appropriate resources are provided to children for play - providing supervision at all times.
+- store objects that are smaller than a 50-cent piece, out of reach of young children - ensure any toys with magnets larger than a 50-cent piece or are securely attached to the toy - keep magnets smaller than a 50-cent piece out of reach - store objects that could possibly smother or suffocate (e.g. plastic bags) out of reach - drill holes in storage and toy boxes for ventilation - ensure appropriate resources are provided to children for play - provide supervision at all times.